 What are Hyalgan and Synvisc, and how do they work?

 Hyalgan and Synvisc are hyaluronic acid-based orthopedic treatments that are meant for the treatment of osteoarthritis of the knee.
 These medications belong to a treatment class called viscosupplements, which act to boost or replace the synovial fluid of the knee with a gel-like fluid of a similar composition.
 They are administrated via intraarticular injections.
-Viscosupplements, like Hyalgan and Synvisc, are considered second-line therapies insomuch that they can be recommended for patients who have not to responded sufficiently to the traditional first-line therapies for osteoarthritis, such as physical therapy and pain-relieving medications.
+Viscosupplements, like popular brand Hyalgan and Synvisc medications, are considered second-line therapies insomuch that they can be recommended for patients who have not to responded sufficiently to the traditional first-line therapies for osteoarthritis, such as physical therapy and pain-relieving medications.
 As a local therapy, viscosupplements lack many of the side effects associated with standard oral medications, such as gastrointestinal bleeding, yet they have the benefit of being longer-acting than other intraarticular injections, such as corticosteroids.

 Viscosupplements are primarily made out of hyaluronic acid, a main component in synovial fluid.
 The hyaluronic acid in these products are chemically modified to increase their stability and to better mimic the rheological properties of healthy synovial fluid.
 When injected into the knee, the viscosupplement affords a lubricating and cushioning effect that in turn alleviates symptoms and prevents further joint damage.
 These hyaluronic acid treatments have been shown to be safe and effective in the treatment of knee osteoarthritis symptoms.